SimMarkt/PLC_Meth/README.md

 Long-term tests at an industrial biomethane production plant in the *Power-to-Biogas* project (Project ID: 03KB165) for a over a year and at a waste water treatment plant in the *Kläffizient* project (Project ID: 03EI5421) for several months has proven the reliability of the software and hardware architecture for operating the plant [1].

-In addition, **PLC_Meth** includes routines for fully automated operation of the plant with startup, load changes, and cooldown on the basis of rule-based control for dynamic optimization.
-This has further been used for dynamic real-time optimization and autonomous operation of the plant by using deep Reinforcement learning.
+In addition, **PLC_Meth** includes routines for fully automated operation of the plant with startup, load changes, and cooldown on the basis of *rule-based control* for *dynamic optimization* and *Supervised Learning* methods for temperature control.
+This has further been used for *dynamic real-time optimization* and autonomous operation of the plant by using *deep Reinforcement Learning*.
 For more information, please refer to [2].

 ![Meth_Plant](img/Meth_Plant.png)